bryce27/laser-tag/README.md

     ```
    This script simulates traffic between four players: 2 red and 2 green.
 The server will prompt you to enter four equipment IDs.
 Enter 1 and 3 for the red players, and 2 and 4 for the green players.

-2. **Run `startme.py`**: Open another terminal window, navigate to the root directory of the cloned repository, and run the following command to start the Flask application depending on the operating system:
+2. **Run `startme.py`**: In a separate terminal window, navigate to the root directory of the cloned repository, and run the following command to start the Flask application depending on the operating system:
     ```bash
     python3 startme.py
     ```